 Due to the lack of natural rainfall, there is a large irrigation scheme which supplies a lot of the commercial farms in the area.

-Our farm is just off the flatlands and into the foothills.
-Hence it does not have access to the commercial irrigation scheme.
-However, irrigation has been added to 60 acres of the farm using lateral sprays and K-line pods, supplied from a bore on the property with a 96 megalitre water right.
-We have recently added a solar panel system to assist with powering the submersible bore pump.
+Our farm is just off the flatlands and into the foothills and it does not have access to the commercial irrigation scheme.
+However, irrigation has been added to 60 acres of the farm using lateral sprays and K-line pods which are supplied from a bore we had drilled on the property.

 What a difference water makes!!
 Prior to irrigation the paddock above looked like the one below.

 Our farm has a mixture of dry country pasture and irrigated pasture (approx. 50/50).
 The picture of this cow and calf shows how well Highland Cattle can do in poor conditions provided the correct stocking rate is adhered to.

 Born and brought up in Scotland I immigrated to Australia over forty years ago.
 I started breeding Highland Cattle in 1987 initially by means of a "grading up" program using beef shorthorn as a base.
 A first cross cow with a heifer calf at foot was the initial purchase, which was at that time "a wee bit of nostalgia".